 For many people, demonstrating financial hardship is often done through what is known as a hardship letter.
 A hardship letter is generally a detailed description of the events that led to your monetary problems and should include statements of your desire to repay what money you can to your creditors.

-If you are experiencing serious financial problems and are struggling to repay your debts, contact the Birmingham debt negotiation lawyers of GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000 to discuss your options.
+If you are experiencing serious financial problems and are struggling to repay your debts, contact the Birmingham debt negotiation lawyers of [firm-name] at [phone-number] to discuss your options.